makersacademy/airport_challenge/Questions_README.md

 To ensure safety
 I want to prevent landing when the airport is full

-# Prevent planes landing when the airport is full
+# The objective of this test is to prevent planes landing when the airport is full

 As the system designer
 So that the software can be used for many different airports